Home Blog Page 216

 In order to experiment, Jung tested several groups based on their dreams & fantasies only to find that Freud’s definition of the unconscious mind was limited.

-The collective unconscious was expressed through ‘archetypes’, which appear as symbols, instincts and imagery throughout our existence, and manifest fully during sleep & imaginations and also during myths & fairytales that have been handed down from one generation to another.
+The collective unconscious was expressed through ‘archetypes’, which appear as symbols, instincts, and imagery throughout our existence and manifest fully during sleep and imagination, as well as in myths and fairy tales handed down from one generation to the next.

 “The main source, then, is dreams, which have the advantage of being involuntary, spontaneous products of the unconscious psyche and are therefore pure products of nature not falsified by any conscious purpose.”